 The WHO 13th General Programme of Work (GPW13) sets out WHO's strategic direction; outlines how WHO will proceed with its implementation and provides a framework to measure progress in this effort.
 For each biennium, GPW13 will guide stepwise progress in strategic priorities, the development of implementation plans, the programme budget, results frameworks, and operational plans.
-It has taken account of strategic plans the of WHO regional offices and has been developed collaboration with the Regional Directors.
-GPW13 will cover the period 2019-2023 and will serve as the basis for resource mobilisation and for the programme budgets for the bienniums 2020- for the bienniums 2020-2021 and 2022-2023.
+It has taken account of the strategic plans of WHO regional offices and has been developed collaboration with the Regional Directors.
+GPW13 will cover the period 2019-2023 and will serve as the basis for resource mobilisation and for the programme budgets for the bienniums 2020-2021 and 2022-2023.